inmanta/inmanta-core/docs/quickstart.rst

     docker volume prune -f
     docker image rmi inmanta-agent inmanta-server

-This will give you a clean environemnet next time you run ``docker-compose up``.
+This will give you a clean environment next time you run ``docker-compose up``.

 Automatically deploying Drupal
 _______________________________